hafid75/streaming_Kafka-binance-twitter/README.md

-# This Repository contains a docker container with kafka, mongo, spark images.
+# This Repository contains a docker container with kafka, mongo, spark,hdfs images.
 # you can enter your api key from binance and twitter on the producer.py so you can get realtime data